jakerb/Tasche/README.md

 </html>
 ```

-I now want to render the page content, to do this, I instantiate Tasche by doing:
+I now want to render the page content, to do this, I instantiate Tasche:

 ```
 $(document).ready(function() {